 “Health care is a privilege because the government should not get involved in private business.
 The government does not get involved in car insurance or home insurance so why fiddle with health care.
 We are a free market country and we need to stay a free market country.”

 And in terms of subsidizing others, isn’t that essentially what insurance boils down to?
-A bunch of people pay into it, but not everyone needs the service, and actuaries crunch the numbers to decide how much people have to pay in for everything to even itself it out (plus put profit in the insurance company’s pocket).
+A bunch of people pay into it, but not everyone needs it, and actuaries crunch the numbers to decide how much people have to pay in for everything to even itself out (and don’t forget putting profit into the insurance company’s pocket).

-If all citizens are to have equal, unalienable rights to “life, liberty, and the pursuit of happiness” as laid out in the U.S. Declaration of Independence, restricting health care access to those with means knocks out all three of these elements.
+If all citizens are to have equal, unalienable rights to “life, liberty, and the pursuit of happiness,” as laid out in the American Declaration of Independence, restricting health care access to those with means knocks out all three of these elements.
 I fail to see anything liberating about people paying massive insurance premiums or going bankrupt because they happen to get sick and either don’t have insurance or their insurance won’t cover them.

 What are your thoughts?

 The Social Justice & Equality page has info and resources on a wide variety of social issues.

 57 thoughts on “Is Health Care a Right or a Privilege?”

 The three excerpts you put in your post are exactly how a lot of Americans think about universal healthcare.
 I think a lot of it comes from an individualistic mentality and the fact that some jobs provide you with health insurance.
 If somebody doesn’t work, they don’t get health insurance.
 If you don’t work, you’re seen as lazy and mooching off working people’s tax dollars.